Quick Answer

 If you are fitting a hike around work, choose a short or moderate trail with a clear turnaround point and an easy same-area backup.
 The real risk is treating a quick hike as low-consequence when the actual blockers are same-day closures, heat, or water availability.
 Check the official park page that morning for current trail closures, today’s heat risk, and drinking water availability.
 Grand Canyon also tells hikers to avoid going into the canyon between 10 am and 4 pm during the heat of the day.

 For marquee trails, assume nothing until you confirm the live rule on the park’s official .gov page.
 The risk is using last season’s article for Half Dome cables, Angels Landing, or The Narrows top-down and discovering the real blocker is a changed access rule.
-Add “Add current permit process after verification” to your trip notes and download an offline map before you lose signal.
+Treat the permit rule as pending official verification until you check the official park page, then save that note and download an offline map before you lose signal.

 There is no single best park if you still need dependable work hours.
 The risk is confusing park access with usable connectivity.
 Great Smoky Mountains says cell service is non-existent for the most part, so you should treat any trail day as offline unless you have verified otherwise for your exact base.
 Stay outside the park, confirm your lodging’s internet and backup power directly, and keep meeting-heavy days separate from hiking days.